telstra/MessagingAPI-SDK-python/README.md

   the status of the message changes.
 - `tags` (optional): Any customisable tags assigned to the message.

-Raises `telstra.messaging.v3.exceptions.MessageError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.MessageError` if anything goes wrong.

-The dataclass `telstra.messaging.v3.message.Multimedia` can be used to build a mms payload.
+The dataclass `telstra.messaging.message.Multimedia` can be used to build a mms payload.
 It takes the following arguments:

 - `type`: The content type of the attachment, for example `image/png`.
 - `filename` (optional): Optional field, for example `image.png`.
 - `payload`: The payload of an mms encoded as base64.

-Raises `telstra.messaging.v3.exceptions.MessageError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.MessageError` if anything goes wrong.

 It returns an object with the following properties: